Why are fried eggs in France always Sunny Side up?

-Fried eggs are cooked one way in France.
-Sunny side up and never for breakfast.
-Here’s why and everything you need to know about ordering dishes with fried eggs in France.
+Fried eggs in France are cooked one way—Sunny side up and never served for breakfast.
+Here’s why and some eggcellent French egg facts and surprising places you’ll find a fried egg in France.

 French sunny side up eggs